 The trek starts from a base village named Peth Shahapur which is about 1km to the north of the fort.
 Starting from the bottom you will have to walk through some fields and trees for about 20 minutes or so.
 You will come across some tea stalls arranged by the locals so you can surely enjoy having a hot tea at the beginning of your trek.
 If you are planning in monsoon then this is the best thing you can experience over there.
 There are also corns(butta) available at this stalls which they serve with a tempting combination of salt, lemon and some masala(chutney as it is mostly called in Maharashtra).

 The starting point of the trek:-

 It will take hardly 45 mins – 1 hour to reach the top of the fort.
 There’s a huge door upstairs.
-Once you reach the top, just keep all your belongings down, open your arms and head up to the sky.
-Just experience this moment of fresh air and some peaceful time as this cannot be expressed in words.
-The huge spread land at the top can be used for capturing some beautiful pictures.
+Once you reach the top, just keep all your belongings down, open your arms and move your head up to the sky.
+Just experience this moment of fresh air and spend some peaceful time.
+At this moment, we felt lucky enough as a bunch of dark clouds approached us and splashed the water with running breezes.
+The nature was just spoiling us with its immense beauty and making us more attracted towards it.
+Once you enjoy such moments, explore the huge spread land at the top which you can use for capturing some beautiful pictures.

 Explore the fort:-

 Start exploring the fort from any one of the sides.
 You will come across 2 lakes on one side of the fort.
 The water in these lakes in monsoon is clean and not so deep at the starting points.
 But please be aware and avoid going much deep as the depth cannot be measured at these times.
 The wall of the fort is completely intact so you can walk all over the fort through the boundary.